-- Online therapy may not work as well as face-to-face therapy for those who are more comfortable working in person.
+- Online treatment may not work as well as face-to-face therapy for those who are more comfortable working in person.

 - Technical problems may degrade or interrupt online meetings.
 When this occurs, APPS will do everything possible to reestablish the connection, reschedule and/or refund the client for lost time.

-Telephone Therapy, like Online Therapy, allows clients to work with their APPS clinician outside of the office and at their convenience.
+Telephone treatment, like Doxy.me online treatment, allows clients to work with their APPS clinician outside of the office and at their convenience.

 If you are already seeing a clinician at APPS and are unable to make your next scheduled appointment(s), you can have your session(s) by phone, rather than interrupt your treatment.

-Confidentiality and Security for Online Therapy and Telephone Therapy
+Confidentiality and Security for Doxy.me On-Line Treatment and Telephone Treatment

-APPS uses firewalls and state of the art security for online consultation/therapy meetings.
+Doxy.me is a HIPPA compliant service – meaning that your personal information and treatment is secure, safe and private.
+APPS also uses firewalls and state of the art security for online consultation/therapy meetings.
 Moreover, our online therapy module is password protected and only permits the APPS clinician and the client to sign into the meeting at any given time.
 Telephone Therapy sessions are held over the office’s secure landline or by work mobile phones (at the discretion of the clinician).
-APPS clinicians’ provide clients with the same privacy that would be afforded to them if the sessions were conducted in-person.
 APPS follows the same HIPAA guidelines for treatment, confidentiality and privacy afforded to clients seen at the office.
-A more detailed description of our Online Therapy guidelines and procedures will be provided to the client prior to beginning treatment.

-Generally, as licensed psychologists and psychiatrists, client-clinician information is kept confidential unless the APPS clinician becomes aware of the following during OnLine Therapy or Telephone Therapy meetings:
+Generally, as licensed psychiatrists, psychologists and therapists client-clinician information is kept confidential unless the APPS clinician becomes aware of the following during Doxy.me on-line treatment or telephone treatment meetings: